Get recommendation

 - `risk_signals.device.tz_mismatch` (boolean)

-Was the event performed on a device with a timezone mismatching expected
+Whether the event was performed on a device with a timezone mismatching expected.

 - `risk_signals.device.esim_usage` (boolean)